SneakyTurtle158/TryHackMe_Writeups/Annie/Readme.md

 ./threader3000.py
 ```

-So I ran threader3000 and then did its the suggested nmap scan to get some more info:
+So I ran threader3000 and then did the suggested nmap scan to get some more info:

 ```bash
 ------------------------------------------------------------